Whether we like to believe it or not, neurological research states all human beings NEED sleep and plenty of it!

 A ‘bedtime routine’ can assist the body and mind to prepare for a good night’s rest.
 Walker’s most vital tip is to reduce light before bedtime.
 Try turning off bright lights in the hour leading up to bedtime.
 Blue light is the most harmful, but any artificial light can delay the circadian rhythm by hours.

-For some further tips and discussions regarding the major benefits, how it happens and best ways to promote better sleep, I highly recommend reading Why We Sleep.
+For further tips and discussions regarding the major benefits, how it happens and best ways to promote better sleep, we recommend reading Why We Sleep.

 ‘Why We Sleep: The New Science of Sleep and Dreams’ is a survey of modern sleep research by Matthew Walker, Ph.D., a sleep scientist who is a professor of neuroscience and psychology at UC Berkeley.